Establishing safety hubs in South Australia

 What have we achieved so far?

 Safety hubs have already been established in five regional areas and range from crisis response to information and referral models.
+A further two hubs have been established through the National Partnership on COVID-19 Domestic and Family Violence Responses.

 What is next?